yannisabel/gulp-workflow/README.md

 ## 3\.
 Run it

+You need to install gulp globally with this command:

+`npm install gulp -g`

-Just run the following command line:
+Then just run the following command line:

 `gulp`

-It execute the default task and launch the server.
+It executes the default task and launch the server.
 I think it's better to show you this workflow in action.
 So the `index.html` is a kind of documentation and it can help you with some option.